 Outside the United States, the insurance industry is divided into life and nonlife, or general insurance, rather than life/health and property/casualty.
-World insurance premiums rose 3.7 percent in 2014, adjusted for inflation, after stagnating in 2013, according to Swiss Re’s latest study of world insurance.
-Nonlife premiums rose 2.9 percent in 2014, adjusted for inflation, following 2.7 percent growth in 2013.
-Life insurance premiums grew by 4.3 percent after inflation in 2014, after having fallen 1.8 percent in 2013, adjusted for inflation.
+Swiss Re’s 2016 world insurance study is based on direct premium data from 147 countries, with detailed information on the largest 88 markets.
+World insurance premiums rose 3.1 percent in 2016, adjusted for inflation, down from 4.3 percent in 2015.
+Nonlife premiums slowed to 3.7 percent in 2016, adjusted for inflation, from 4.2 percent growth in 2015.
+Life insurance premiums grew by 2.5 percent after inflation in 2016, slower than the 4.4 percent growth reported for 2015.